• Skip to primary navigation

 Chickpea quinoa salad with sliced avocado and microgreens.

-Although I try to eat salads often, I need to remind myself to eat more greens.
-Since becoming plant-based, I also need to bring variety to my meal plan, including nutrient-dense greens.
+Although I try to eat salads often, I must remind myself to eat more greens.
+Since becoming plant-based, I must also bring variety to my meal plan, including nutrient-dense greens.
 This chickpea quinoa salad recipe takes the boring out of salad!
 Today, I decided to make a southwest chickpea quinoa salad for dinner.
 And it was a hit!

 Jump to: